FlightControl-Master/MOOSE/docs/README.md

 Within the community, key users will start supporting, documenting, explaining and even creating new classes for the framework.
 It is the ambition to grow this framework as a de-facto standard for mission designers to use.

-## 1.2) MOOSE framework at GITHIB
+## 1.2) MOOSE framework at GITHUB

 You can find the source of [MOOSE framework on GITHUB](https://github.com/FlightControl-Master/MOOSE/).
-It is free for download and usage, but it is under license of the GNU open source 3.0 license policy.
+It is free for download and usage, but it is under license of the GNU 3.0 open source license policy.
 The MOOSE development uses the GITHUB service to enforce and control a structured development within a growing community.
 GITHUB enforces a structured approval process, release and change management, and a communicative distribution and deployment.
 The MOOSE framework development is considered an open source project, where contributors are welcome to contribute on the development.